Commission, Authority & Board Vacancies

 The public is informed of and members are appointed to openings on various advisory commission, authority, and boards.
 The City Clerk administers the process of announcing vacancies to the public, accepts applications, refers applications to the city council and notifies appointees.

 Each applicant is interviewed by the Wayzata City Council.
 Interviews are generally held during at a workshop meeting time (between 4:30-7p.m.) scheduled before the regular City Council meeting in the Community Room at City Hall.
 Each applicant will be interviewed by the City Council Members on why they seek the appointment.
-Interviews typically are scheduled for the third Tuesday of the Month in November and the first Tuesday of the month in December.
+Interviews typically are scheduled for the third Tuesday of the Month in November and the first or third Tuesday of the month in December.

 Wayzata residents who meet the requirements of the positions for which they are applying are eligible.
 Non-Residents may apply for the one position on the Heritage Preservation Board or Parks and Trails Board, if open.
 See details on application form for further eligibility.

 Applicants must apply for re-appointment.
 Members may be re-appointed unless prohibited by law.
 The reappointment process is the same as for new appointments.